 The image of Andalusia is often sold as an eternal fair poster: full moons, flamenco guitars, and a joy that never fades.
-However, beneath this cloak of folklore and sun lies a social and economic structure that limps along.
-While the myth of the happy south is exported, youth unemployment, job insecurity, and a lack of investment in infrastructure mark the daily life of many municipalities.
+However, beneath this cloak of folklore and sun, lies a social and economic structure that limps along.
+While the myth of the happy south is exported, youth unemployment, job insecurity, and a lack of investment in infrastructure mark the daily reality for many municipalities.
 The question is whether this duality is sustainable or just a backdrop for tourists.

 Rural innovation: when WiFi doesn't reach the farmhouse 🌐